Xtra-Computing/Cryptocurrency-Graphs-of-Graphs/README.md

 - `bnb.zip`
 Each zip file includes comprehensive transaction data such as block number, sender (from), receiver (to), transaction hash, value, and timestamp.

-- Example code to build the global graphs for exploration:
+- Example code to build the local graphs for exploration:
 ```bash
 import networkx as nx
 import pandas as pd